 - What aspirations and dreams do you have for your sport?

 - What do you need to be good at to achieve those things?

 - What do you need to do to be good at those things”?

 - How can I support you in doing those things?

 Family Independence Initiative

 Family Independence Initiative, and Mauricio L. Miller, can teach us all a great deal.
 (I’d encourage you to check out his book, The Alternative: Most of What You Believe About Poverty is Wrong.)
-FII is an organization that is very dear to my heart.
-In fact, 5% of all the profits from my book, Calling Up, will be donated to FII.
+FII is an organization that is very important to me.
+In fact, 5% of all the profits from my book, Calling Up, are donated to FII.
 You can check it out here.
 For more information about FII, click here and please, consider donating on behalf of FII Family Partners.

 1. It’s Not About the Shark by David Niven